 JAG expects all accredited services in the UK to upload data to NED.
 This produces standard outputs for key performance indicator (KPI) data so that clinical leads can compare the performance of their individual operators against standards set by the British Society of Gastroenterology (BSG) and benchmark against current UK performance data.
 NED reduces the burden of audits and allows for a wide range of KPIs to be assessed.
-In future iterations of NED other KPIs will be included and incorporated as part of JAG requirements.
+It is expected with future iterations of NED that additional KPIs will be readily available and will be incorporated as part of JAG requirements.

-This document supersedes the following JAG documents - 'JAG Summary guide to Quality & safety Indicators' (2016) and 'A guide to auditing quality and safety items of the Endoscopy Global Rating Scale' (2009).
+This document supersedes the following JAG documents - 'JAG accreditation programme: Guide to meeting the quality and safety standards' (2019).